lepture/mistune/README.rst

 ------

 Sometimes you want to add your own rules to Markdown, such as GitHub Wiki links.
-You can't archive this goal with renderers.
+You can't achieve this goal with renderers.
 You will need to deal with the lexers, it would be a little difficult for the first time.

 We will take an example for GitHub Wiki links: ``[[Page 2|Page 2]]``.